Geonoma at COP 16 – The COP of Biodiversity and People

 17 de January de 2025

-The COP 16 on biological diversity took place from October 21 to November 1, and Geonoma was there, participating in partner panels, witnessing negotiations between countries, and experiencing the incredible gathering of people from all over the world, united by the focus on conserving biological diversity.
+The COP 16 on biological diversity took place between October 21 and November 1 and Geonoma was present, participating in partner panels, witnessing the negotiations between countries and experiencing this incredible experience that is bringing together, in person, people from all over the world, focused on the theme of conservation of biological diversity.

-With the theme “Peace with Nature,” this COP was informally called “The People’s COP,” which truly reflected its proceedings and outcomes.
-This was the first COP following the adoption of the Kunming-Montreal Global Biodiversity Framework in 2022 at COP 15, which established 23 targets, including the famous Target 3 aimed at the effective conservation of at least 30% of all terrestrial and aquatic ecosystems.
-With the targets now on paper, COP 16 focused on regulating and implementing the Global Framework.
+With the theme “Peace with Nature”, this COP was informally called “The People’s COP” which, in fact, expressed well its progress and results.
+This was the first COP after the signing of the Kunming-Montreal Global Biodiversity Framework in 2022 at COP15, which established the 23 goals, including the famous goal 3 that aims at the effective conservation of at least 30% of all terrestrial and aquatic ecosystems.
+Goals on paper, COP 16 focused on the regulation and implementation of the Global Framework.

-Some progress was made, particularly in recognizing local communities, Afro-descendants, and Indigenous peoples as conservation agents and ensuring their proper integration into conservation projects and resources.
-One of the main outcomes was the creation of a permanent subsidiary body for Indigenous Peoples, Local Communities, and Afro-descendants.
-In practice, this means a negotiation plenary where these communities will play a leading role in providing technical guidance on biodiversity agreements.
+Some steps were taken, especially in the recognition of local communities, Afro-descendants and indigenous peoples as nature conservation agents and their proper integration into projects and resources that should be directed towards conservation.
+One of the main results was the creation of a permanent subsidiary body for Indigenous Peoples, Local Communities and People of African Descent.
+In practice, a plenary of negotiations in which these communities will play a leading role in the technical orientation of biodiversity agreements.

-Returning to the Blue Zone, COP 16 ended with many unresolved issues and a clear disparity in opinions between the Global North and South.
-Consensus on financing mechanisms could not be reached, and this topic will need to be revisited in two years at the next COP.
+Returning to the Blue Zone, COP 16 ended with many open themes and a clear disparity of opinion between the countries of the North and the global South.
+It was not possible to reach a consensus on the forms of financing and this topic will have to be reviewed in two years’ time at the next COP.

-We attended COP 16 as part of the Instituto Life delegation, as we are accredited as Expert Life Consultants, which qualifies us to apply the Life Key tool in institutions and companies looking to quantify their negative and positive impacts on biodiversity.
-This can even lead to the generation of marketable biodiversity credits.
-But that’s a topic for another publication.
+We went to the COP as part of the delegation of the Life Institute, since we are accredited as Expert Life Consultants, that is, we are qualified to apply the Life Key tool to institutions and companies that want to quantify their negative and positive impacts on biodiversity, and may even generate marketable biodiversity credits.
+But this is already a subject for another publication.